Image

 • Class D Misdemeanor – a fine of up to $500

 Similar to felonies, sentencing for a misdemeanor can be enhanced in certain cases.
 However, you can often avoid jail time for misdemeanors and instead agree to a period of supervision known as probation.
-As conditions of your probation sentence, you may be required to fulfill additional requirements such as community service or competition of a substance abuse rehabilitation program.
+You may also be required to meet additional requirements as a condition of your probation, such as community service or competition of a substance abuse rehabilitation program.

 Misdemeanors are not to be taken lightly, but are not as serious as felony convictions and a good criminal defense attorney can help you get an outcome that is minimally disruptive to your life and allows you to move forward in a positive light.
 Call Combs Waterkotte today at (314) 900-HELP to discuss your case and your options with a defense attorney near Dunklin County, MO now.